On the Infinite Width and Depth Limits of Predictive Coding Networks: Discussion

 \subsection{Implications}

-Our results have a number of implications.
-First, Theorems \ref{pc-width-param-thm}-\ref{pc-depth-param-thm} imply that, with a few notable exceptions \cite{ishikawa2024local, innocenti2025mu}, PCNs trained in practice are inherently unstable with respect to both the model width and the depth, since they rely on the SP.
-In addition, we showed that the only regime where PC has clearly demonstrated potential benefits over BP \cite{innocenti2024only} grows unstable with width and depth (\S\ref{sec:learning-regimes}).
-However, we cannot necessarily conclude that there is no other notion of a stable and rich parameterisation under which PC does not converge BP, and we return to this point below.
-Finally, our depth PC parameterisation provides a more solid justification for the scalings used by \citet{innocenti2025mu} to successfully train 100+ layer residual PCNs.
+Overall, our results provide hard constraints on the types of parameterisation that are scalable (in model width and depth) with PC.
+More explicitly, we showed that \begin{quote} \textit{\textbf{if} one would like to satisfy the $\mu$P desiderata (\S\ref{sec:bp-width-params} \& \S\ref{sec:pc-depth-params}), then \textbf{necessarily} the $\mu$P/mean-field parameterisation is the \textbf{\textit{only}} scalable parameterisation for PC (Theorems~\ref{pc-width-param-thm}-\ref{pc-depth-param-thm}; Figure~\ref{fig:venn-diag}), in the sense of being numerically stable and learning non-trivial features at large width and depth.} \end{quote} These results go significantly beyond the comparable Corollary~4.3 of \citet{ishikawa2024local}, which only showed that there \textit{exists} a parameterisation where linear PCNs implement BP.
+Also note that Theorems~\ref{pc-width-param-thm}-\ref{pc-depth-param-thm} imply that PCNs commonly trained in practice are inherently unstable with respect to both width and depth, since they rely on the SP.
+As discussed in \S\ref{sec:learning-regimes}, this includes the unique regime where PC has demonstrated clear benefits over BP in the form of fast saddle-to-saddle dynamics \cite{innocenti2024only}.
+However, we cannot necessarily conclude from these results that there exists no other notion of a stable and rich parameterisation under which PC does not converge to BP.
+We return to this point below.

-More generally, our theory provides a strong guarantee, at least for linear networks, that for any stable and feature-learning parameterisation, PC will converge to BP as long as the width is much larger than the depth (which is the case in practice).
-In this respect, it is interesting to note that the brain is much wider than deeper, with around $5-10$k synapses per neuron in 6 cortical layers.